 Don’t expect magic, it’s not a DSLR

-Before you rush outside to take a photo of the moon in all its glory, a little prep goes a long way.
+Before you rush outside to take a photo of the moon in all its beauty, a little prep goes a long way.
 Moon photography isn’t about fancy gear, it’s about using what you’ve got smartly.
 Here’s what will make a real difference:

-• An iPhone 11 or Newer: the newer your iPhone, the better your chances. iPhones from the 11 and up have upgraded sensors, better Night mode, and more powerful image processing.
+- An iPhone 11 or Newer: the newer your iPhone, the better your chances. iPhones from the 11 and up have upgraded sensors, better Night mode, and more powerful image processing.
 They also come with improved zoom and stabilization, two features that make it easier to lock onto that glowing orb in the sky.

-• Optional: a clip-on zoom lens: want more detail, like craters and surface textures?
+- Optional: a clip-on zoom lens: want more detail, like craters and surface textures?
 Consider picking up a clip-on zoom lens.
 It won’t turn your iPhone into the Hubble, but it will help bring the moon closer and sharpen the detail.
 These lenses are lightweight, inexpensive, and snap right onto your phone.

 How to take a picture of the moon with iPhone?

-• Lock Focus and Exposure: tap and hold on the moon until “AE/AF Lock” appears.
+- Lock Focus and Exposure: tap and hold on the moon until “AE/AF Lock” appears.
 This prevents the camera from refocusing as you adjust your shot.

-• Stabilize the Camera: a tripod or even a stable surface makes a big difference.
+- Stabilize the Camera: a tripod or even a stable surface makes a big difference.
 To avoid any movement when pressing the shutter, use the built-in timer.

 Bonus: pro tips to take your moon photos to the next level